-With the emergence of ChatGPT, Bard and other large language model generative artificial intelligence tools, hereinafter collectively referred to as “AI Tools”, many members of our community are eager to explore their use in the university context.
+With the emergence of ChatGPT, Copilot, Bard and other large language model generative artificial intelligence tools, hereinafter collectively referred to as “AI Tools”, many members of our community are eager to explore their use in the university context.
 This advisory, which is jointly produced by the Office of Legal Affairs, University Compliance Services, Information Security Office, and the Business Contracts Office, provides guidance on how to acceptably use these AI Tools safely, without putting institutional, personal, or proprietary information at risk.
 Additional guidance may be forthcoming as circumstances evolve.

 Allowable Use: